Knee tendonitis can be a persistent and tricky beast to conquer.

 Treatment of Patellar tendonitis should consist of the following things:

 Knee tendonitis clearly has much to do with how you load your knee, but once painful it's still important to manage what you do with it as well.

 Pure rest should be advised in extreme circumstances only.
-We need to use tendons (correctly) for remodeling, re-strengthening, and normalization to take place.
-Rest often makes sense for pain, however, it’s more important to find a balance between doing too much and not enough.
+We need to use tendons (correctly) for remodelling, re-strengthening, and normalization to take place.
+Rest often makes sense for pain, however, it's more important to find a balance between doing too much and not enough.
 This will encourage the fastest recovery without constantly aggravating things.

 Any increase in your symptoms - which do not settle in a reasonable amount of time, should be taken as doing "too much".
 The aim is always to be working comfortably below this threshold.

 Pain is almost always the main concern for many patients - and rightfully so.
 However, it's important to understand that pain has a purpose.
 It gives us boundaries.